 One feature I like greatly is that the Swamp Cooler does up around my body using two small, lightweight plastic pinch-clips – one either side behind my elbows.
 So it just slips on over my head and the two sides clip in.
 Note that the neck opening does not come undone or adjust to be larger or smaller.

-I am fortunate that the fit around the next is pretty much spot-on for my neck and body shape but can imagine if you have a body of different proportions that this would need to be a consideration for you when thinking about sizing and fit.
+I am fortunate that the fit around the neck is pretty much spot-on for my neck and body shape but can imagine if you have a body of different proportions that this would need to be a consideration for you when thinking about your cooling vest’s sizing and fit.

 Speaking of sizing… being a Border Collie on the larger side, I tend to vary between being a size Small and Medium, depending on the brand and product.
 I weigh around 40lb and have a 24 inch ‘girth’ – haha no, you rude people, girth is not what you think!
 This is the measurement around my chest, behind my front legs, thank you very much.